Yandy Díaz Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.47).
+- The Twins' 3.46 team ERA ranks second among all league pitching staffs.

-- The Twins allow the fifth-fewest home runs in baseball (59 total, one per game).
+- Twins pitchers combine to give up the sixth-fewest home runs in baseball (61 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.